This information is intended for use by health professionals

-Pituitary desensitisation prior to ovulation induction: The total daily intranasal dose for this indication is 600 micrograms buserelin, given in four divided dosages of 150 micrograms (one application in one nostril) spread over the waking hours.
+The total daily intranasal dose for this indication is 600 micrograms buserelin, given in four divided dosages of 150 micrograms (one application in one nostril) spread over the waking hours.
 Treatment should start in the early follicular phase (day 1) or, provided the existence of an early pregnancy has been excluded in the midluteal phase (day 21).
-It should continue at least until down-regulation is achieved e.g. serum estradiol <50 ng/l and serum progesterone <1 microgram/l.
-This will usually take about 2-3 –weeks.
+It should continue at least until down-regulation is achieved e.g. serum oestradiol <50 ng/l and serum progesterone <1 microgram/l.
+This will usually take about 2-3 weeks.
 In some patients, dosages up to 4 x 300 micrograms may be required to achieve these levels.
-When down-regulation is achieved, stimulation with gonadotropin is commenced while the dosage of buserelin is maintained.
+When down- regulation is achieved, stimulation with gonadotropin is commenced while the dosage of buserelin is maintained.
 At the appropriate stage of follicular development, gonadotropin and buserelin are stopped and hCG is given to induce ovulation.

 Treatment monitoring, oocyte transfer and fertilisation techniques are performed according to the normal practice of the individual clinic.